vedika0213/Student-Performance-Prediction/README.md

 This project demonstrates how machine learning can be effectively used to predict student performance and assist educational institutions in improving academic success rates.

-If you want, cutiee 💖
-👉 I can also make:

-Project Report (SPPU format)

-Abstract & Conclusion

-PPT for viva

-Flowchart & System Architecture